 However, the idea behind a digital currency is not new.
 The global currencies in existence today already have a major digital footprint as we shift to a cashless society.
 But technically, cryptocurrency is an offshoot of digital currency.

-The big difference with Bitcoin, the first global cryptocurrency, is its lawless nature.
-No single government controls it.
+The big difference with Bitcoin, the first global cryptocurrency, is that it operates independently of central authorities.
+No government or institution controls it, and cryptography ensures transaction security and anonymity.

 There are currently two popular ways to generate cryptocurrency—Proof of Work and Proof of Stake.